 Long before anything like our modern day health clubs and gyms existed, Joe Gold opened the first Gold’s Gym in August 1965, in Venice Beach, California.
 It featured homemade equipment (likely the only choice at that time) and clients included Arnold Schwarzenegger and Dave Draper.

 A whole bodybuilding culture developed around Venice such as the famous Muscle Beach.
 In 1977, Gold’s was featured in the docudrama Pumping Iron.
 This put both the gym and bodybuilding and physique to the public attention and it has been gaining momentum ever since.
 To this day, Gold’s Gym is considered a landmark in bodybuilding culture and has achieved cult status.
+(Note: The location shown in this post opened after Pumping Iron was filmed.
+Read about the Gold’s Gym that opened in 1965 and where the movie was filmed here.)

 Unfortunately, by that time Joe Gold was no longer part of it.
 In 1970 the gym was failing and Gold sold it to Bud Danits, an antique dealer, and Dave Saxe, a jeweler.
 They too found the gym was not profitable and were going to covert it to an antique shop.
 Instead, they offered it to a gym member, Ken Sprague, who purchased it in late 1971.